batsimadz/Sankofa-Display/fontbakery/fontbakery-report.md

  * U+0328 COMBINING OGONEK: not included in any glyphset definition
  * U+032D COMBINING CIRCUMFLEX ACCENT BELOW: try adding syriac
  * U+032F COMBINING INVERTED BREVE BELOW: not included in any glyphset definition
- * U+0330 COMBINING TILDE BELOW: try adding one of: math, syriac, cherokee
+ * U+0330 COMBINING TILDE BELOW: try adding one of: syriac, cherokee, math
- * U+0331 COMBINING MACRON BELOW: try adding one of: caucasian-albanian, syriac, gothic, cherokee, tifinagh
+ * U+0331 COMBINING MACRON BELOW: try adding one of: caucasian-albanian, cherokee, syriac, gothic, tifinagh
  * U+0332 COMBINING LOW LINE: not included in any glyphset definition
  * U+0334 COMBINING TILDE OVERLAY: not included in any glyphset definition
  * U+0335 COMBINING SHORT STROKE OVERLAY: not included in any glyphset definition
  * U+0358 COMBINING DOT ABOVE RIGHT: try adding osage
- * U+03BB GREEK SMALL LETTER LAMDA: try adding one of: math, greek
+ * U+03BB GREEK SMALL LETTER LAMDA: try adding one of: greek, math
- * U+03C7 GREEK SMALL LETTER CHI: try adding one of: math, greek
+ * U+03C7 GREEK SMALL LETTER CHI: try adding one of: greek, math
  * U+1DBB MODIFIER LETTER SMALL Z: not included in any glyphset definition
  * U+1DBF MODIFIER LETTER SMALL THETA: not included in any glyphset definition
  * U+1DC4 COMBINING MACRON-ACUTE: not included in any glyphset definition